 The following examples show how additive manufacturing in architecture can transform the liveable world of tomorrow:

 Architecture is heading for a paradigm shift.
-Building must remain affordable, be sustainable and become more individual.
+Construction must remain affordable, be sustainable and become more individual.
 In this combination, traditional construction methods quickly reach their limits.
 Together, we shall be overcoming these limits.

 Additive Tectonics, the FIT subsidiary that focuses on architecture and art, combines lightweight construction and material efficiency with spectacular architecture to create a new generation of buildings welcoming the future.
-Computational design and engineering, combined with industrial additive manufacturing, creates spectacular geometries that are fast, sustainable and inexpensive to manufacture.
+Computational design and engineering, combined with industrial additive manufacturing, create spectacular geometries that are fast, sustainable, and inexpensive to manufacture.
 This is made possible by a fully integrated and digital value chain that extends from the initial idea to the construction site.

 636 different intertwined structural elements, each measuring around 5 m², form this distinctive facade over a total area of 3,000 m².
 The material used consists of 70% recycled glass and is coated in Le Corbusier's striking orange hue "Orange Vif".